Asritha510/Wander/README.md

 Contains details of the places you want to wander, blogs and featured desinations.
 Demo Link: https://youtu.be/V0VIjH3Js8o

-#Database Linking
+# Database Linking

-#Generating API key
+# Generating API key
+Go to Rapid API and search for TrueWay Places API, subscribe the API in the pricing to get the API key.